parvathyv-03/food-blog-django/README.md

 ## Note

-This project was created as part of exploring the Django framework.
+This project was created as part of learning the Django framework.